goofmint/airlane/README.md

 }
 ```

-Linear supports Sequelize for O/R mapping.
+Airlane supports Sequelize for O/R mapping.
 And you can use modules in router.

 ```
 router.get('/new', (req, res, next) => {
-  console.log(req.app.linear.modules); // All modules
+  console.log(req.app.airlane.modules); // All modules
-  console.log(req.app.linear.modules.find('User')); // Get user module.
+  console.log(req.app.airlane.modules.find('User')); // Get user module.
 You decide it with module's role like User.role = 'User';
   controller.new(req, res, next);
 });
 ```